sbarthol/scoogle/README.md

 Inside the *frontend* directory, run `npm start` in order to serve the frontend in developer mode.
 Run `npm run build` to build the production files.
 When the build has completed, the static files will be located inside the *target* directory of the maven project and will be served by the `Server` class.

-The frontend consists of a main screen with a searchbar.
+The frontend consists of a home page with a searchbar.
 Upon hitting a *Search* button, the frontend displays a list of websites matching the keywords put in the searchbar.

 ## Server based on *Akka HTTP*